So, you’ve read you need a preamp for your mic.

 - To clean up a signal so that it sounds better

 - To adjust the signal, using a volume control, an equalizer, etc.

 - To blend multiple signals into one

 What Is A Microphone Preamp?

-As the name might suggest, a mic preamp is a preamplifier made specifically for microphones.
+As the name might suggest, it is a preamplifier made specifically for microphones.
 In fact, the term preamp is often used interchangeably with mic preamp, since boosting microphone signals is the most common application of a preamplifier.

 What Is A Mic Preamp Used For?

-Like any preamplifier, a mic preamp boosts the microphone signal to the same level as the line signal, so that it can be sent to a power amplifier and a loudspeaker.
+Like any preamplifier, it boosts a single, in this case the microphone signal, to the same level as the line signal, so that it can be sent to a power amplifier and a loudspeaker.
 The signal needs to be strong enough for additional processing.
 Strengthening it also makes it noise tolerant.
 Without sending it through a preamplifier, it would end up becoming noisy or distorted.

 Only condenser microphones make use of phantom power.
 It powers their electronic circuits and also polarizes their transducer element.
 Dynamic microphones do not need it and can simply ignore it, without it causing any harm.

 Do I Need A Preamp For My Mic?